Skip to content

 Hear from previous Cast From Clay students

-This course was interesting – and useful: I have already begun deploying the ideas.
+This course was really useful: I have already begun deploying the ideas.

 Katherine Walla Associate director of